 Dogen's Shóbógenzó consists of talks and writings that are brought together in ninety-five bundles (fascicles).
 The topics are wide-ranging.

 Dogen also compiled a collection of 301 koans in Chinese without commentaries added.
-Often called the Shinji Shóbógenzó - translated as "Treasury of the Eye of the True Dharma" and similar.
+It is often called the Shinji Shóbógenzó - translated as "Treasury of the Eye of the True Dharma" and similar.
 The text consists of stories.

 Lectures that Dogen gave to his monks at his monastery, Eihei-ji, were compiled under the title Eihei Kóroku, (The Extensive Record of Teacher Dogen's Sayings) in ten volumes.
 These sermons, lectures, sayings and poetry were compiled shortly after Dogen's death by his main disciples, Koun Ejó (1198–1280), Senne and Gien.
 There are three different editions of this text.

 Another collection of his talks is the Shóbógenzó Zuimonki (Gleanings from Master Dogen's Sayings) in six volumes.
 These are talks that Dogen gave to his leading disciple, Ejó, who became Dogen's disciple in 1234.
 The talks were recorded and edited by Ejó.

 Shobogenzo's chapter 5: On Conduct Appropriate for the Auxiliary Cloud Hall (Juundu-shiki)

 Here are extracts from a Dógen outline of how trainees should behave in a newly built hall used by novice monks mainly.
 In the sutta (discourse), Dógen is instructing those new to the etiquette of Buddhist monastic life.
 There might be points to heed for people other than monks and novices also.